Downlink/test/Readme.md

 ```js
 $ npm start
 ```
-Your node application should restart automatically after a remote code update, an npm module update, or a remote restart command using the browser interface.
+Your node application should restart automatically after a remote code update, an npm module update, or  a remote restart command is issued from the browser interface.

 ## Node-M2M Server Query